mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

 #### Problems with RoundhousE
 * I don't understand how to "install" it.
 * But that doesn't matter because it doesn't say it works with any sql server above 2008 anyways.
+* Also, @carl-berg wants it to work with embedded resources.

 #### Problems with DbUp
 * Promising, but I want to journal my EVERYTIME-scripts as well.
 The fact that they have changed is important, and I need to see which changes were part of a release.